 This project seeks to forge stronger ties between the university and the underserved communities of rural Dane County and attempts to redress the increasingly urgent problem of regional, cultural and political polarity that plays out along a rural/urban divide.
 The combined reading and writing group will be held in local village libraries or civic spaces, where we’ll engage with classics of rural literature as well as provide opportunities for residents to tell their own stories.
 Acknowledging that cities can function as barriers to access, it takes seriously the Wisconsin Idea’s call to ensure “the borders of the university are the borders of the state” by physically moving out beyond the university setting and into the agricultural communities that perform a vital role in our state.

 Sheltering and supporting vulnerable animals is deeply connected to sheltering and supporting vulnerable human populations.
-“Humanities at the Humane Society” will recognize the work of the Dane County Humane Society to address the intersecting needs of at-risk individuals, both human and animal.
-Through collecting stories of staff, volunteers, adopters, and animals, the project will document the shared legacies of social justice activism and animal welfare advocacy.
-The project’s website and accompanying materials will tell these stories together, inviting contributions from community members and helping to commemorate the upcoming centennial anniversary of the Dane County Humane Society.
+“Relating Animal Welfare and Social Justice” will recognize and support the work of Sheltering Animals of Abuse Victims (SAAV) to address the intersecting needs of human-animal families.
+The project will aim to relate the stories of SAAV's co-founders, board, volunteers, and domestic abuse victims confidentially using SAAV's shelter program as well as consider how social justice activism and animal welfare advocacy are related.
+The project’s digital materials will tell these stories together, inviting contributions from community members and helping to support the upcoming SAAV conference in October 2018.

 Improving the Museum Experience for Blind and Visually Impaired Community Members